 Covers have traditionally been planted after harvesting cash crops.
 However, many farmers have found that seeding cover crops into growing cash crops can provide a vital head start in cover crop establishment.

 by Tara Maxwell

-Tara Maxwell is managing editor of Acres U.S.A. magazine.
+Tara Maxwell served as managing editor of Acres U.S.A. magazine for 8 years.
 She is a graduate of Virginia Tech with a background in journalism and animal science, and has a passion for sustainable farming.